 If you are having trouble receiving funds from specific Sponsors, reach out to them before contacting us or Stripe.
 The issue could be on their end.

-You are responsible for reporting any taxes in accordance with your regional tax laws.
+It is your responsibility to submit tax information to your regional tax laws.
 You should consult with your tax professional to determine if you need to file a 1099-MISC or any equivalent or other tax documents.

 No, Stripe our payment processor may send you a 1099-K form if your dream meets the 1099-K requirements of currently, $20,000 in gross volume per year and 200 or more transactions.
 You are responsible for reporting any taxes for your dream in compliance with your region.

+The reason behind having separate funding goals is freedom.
 With Stage one, the goal is needed to determine how much you need to raise in order to make your dream possible.
 With the second stage, the goal is there for stretch funding.
 While it is not necessary to achieve your goal in stage two, it does allow Innovators to set a more optimal amount of what they need or what they could achieve with a higher goal amount.

 By providing two stages of funding you will see benefits like greater funding security against Sponsor fraud, the ability to receive funds faster, and stretch funding.
 You can read our blog post covering this topic in detail here.